Interview: at home with Ai Weiwei

 In our ongoing interview profile series, we hear about what artists are making, what’s making them tick, and the moments that made them.
-Ai Weiwei speaks to us via Zoom from his new Portugal home ahead of the biggest show of his career so far, and the unveiling of his Gilded Cage sculpture at Blenheim Palace
+As Ai Weiwei releases his long-awaited memoir, 1000 Years of Joys and Sorrows, we revisit our June 2021 interview with the artist

 Experiencing the art of Ai Weiwei is like biting into a scorpion.
 Plenty of sting, searingly sharp, and hard to swallow.
 And so it should be.
 The divisive Chinese artist has dedicated his life, career and freedom to exploring some of the most pertinent issues facing humanity.
 From his bold and unwavering criticism of censorship and authoritarianism in his native country to documenting the escalating migrant crisis, cultural stereotypes, and the darker caverns of history.